shiomar1108/InterviewNotes/EmbeddedC/Notas_IKM.md

 ## Keywords:
 ### Static:
-- Maintain value between function invocations. (inside of a block).
+- Maintain value between future function invocations. (inside of a function block).
-- Global scope within a module, both variables and functions. (outside of a block).
+- Local scope within a module, both variables and functions. (on a file).
 ### Const:
 - Read-only.
 - Avoid modification, enforced by compiler.